 Performed in Italian

-Figaro and Susanna, the servants of Count and Countess Almaviva, are preparing for their imminent wedding; Susanna reveals that she is being pursued by the Count.
-Dr. Bartolo and Marcellina conspire to hold Figaro to a contract he made to marry Marcellina if he failed to pay back a loan.
-The pageboy Cherubino tells Susanna of his desire for all women, especially the Countess, just as the Count arrives.
+Figaro and Susanna, the servants of Count and Countess Almaviva, are preparing for their imminent wedding.
+As Figaro measures their assigned quarters for a bed, Susanna reveals that she is being pursued by the Count despite her engagement to Figaro.
+Dr. Bartolo and Marcellina enter, conspiring to hold Figaro to a contract he made to marry Marcellina if he failed to pay back a loan.
+Next comes the pageboy Cherubino; he tells Susanna of his desire for all women, especially the Countess, just as the Count arrives.
 Cherubino hides and overhears Almaviva’s attempted seduction of Susanna.
 Don Basilio’s arrival forces the Count into hiding as well.
 The indiscreet Basilio talks of the Count’s love for Susanna and Cherubino’s love for the Countess.
-The enraged Count emerges from hiding, discovers Cherubino, and attempts to end the boy’s flirtatious ways with an army commission, effective immediately.
+Enraged, the Count emerges from hiding, discovers Cherubino, and attempts to end the boy’s flirtatious ways with an army commission to be effective immediately.

-The Countess plots with Susanna to expose her husband’s philandering: Susanna will write the Count agreeing to a rendezvous, but they will send Cherubino in her place, dressed in women’s clothes.
-As Cherubino is being disguised, the Count arrives and Cherubino hides in a nearby closet.
-The Count, hearing noises, leaves to fetch tools with which to break open the door.
+The Countess plots with Susanna to expose her husband’s philandering.
+Susanna will write the Count agreeing to a rendezvous, but they will send Cherubino in her place, dressed in women’s clothes.
+As they work together to disguise Cherubino in drag, the Count arrives and Cherubino hides in a nearby closet.
+The Count, hearing noises, suspects their ruse and leaves to fetch tools with which to break open the door.
 To escape, Cherubino leaps out the window while Susanna takes his place.
 When the Count returns and finds Susanna in the closet, he is forced to apologize.
-Figaro arrives, then the irate gardener Antonio, whose flower bed was destroyed by Cherubino’s leap.
+Figaro arrives, then the irate gardener Antonio, whose flowerbed was destroyed by Cherubino’s leap.
 Figaro quickly claims that it was he who leapt from the window, but the Count is suspicious when Antonio produces Cherubino’s dropped army commission.
 Marcellina, Bartolo and Basilio burst in, demanding that Figaro honor the contract for marriage.

 Figaro stalls Marcellina by telling her that he is of noble birth and cannot marry without his parents’ consent.
-He reveals a birthmark on his arm, whereupon Marcellina realizes that she and Bartolo have found their long-lost son.
+As proof he reveals a birthmark on his arm — whereupon Marcellina realizes that she and Bartolo have found their long-lost son.
 With the Count still intending to bed Susanna on her wedding night, she and the Countess come up with a plan to thwart him.
-To bait their trap, the Countess dictates a note for Susanna to pass to the Count after the double wedding of Susanna to Figaro and Marcellina to Bartolo.
+To bait their trap, the Countess dictates a note for Susanna to pass the Count after the double-wedding of Susanna to Figaro and Marcellina to Bartolo.

 - Figaro - Zachary Nelson